cloudmesh-deprecated/class-tasks/docs/source/assignment.rst

 link and documentation to a unit test that verifies your code is installed link and documentation to a unit test that verifies your code is actually working (real non trivial example if possible)

+.. note:: If you like to combine this assignment with an assignemnt you have in another class such as Judy and MArlon, please contact laszewski@gmail.com to dicusss overlap and feasability.